divyatiwari5/react-graphql-apollo/IMPLEMENTATION.md

 - [x] Autocomplete search
 - [ ] 100% test coverage
 - [ ] Handle bug in slug url.
 Eg. `/profile/1-random-data` This will find data for character id `1`, irrespective of the name written after it
+- [ ] Handle pagination in autocomplete search
 - [ ] Improvise UI/UX

 ### App Structure